kej715/DtCyber/NOS2.8.7/README.md

 NJE network is a peer-to-peer network, i.e., every node in the network has the same capabilities to send and receive jobs and files.

-An NJE network is also a store-and-forward network.
+An NJE network is a *store-and-forward* network.
 This means that you can submit a job, or send a file, to any node in the network without your local host's needing to be connected directly to all other nodes.
 If the target system of a job or file is not directly connected to your local host, your local host will route it to a directly